tedious/www.stashphp.com/Drivers.rst

 * *Options*
     Extension options can be passed to the "memcached" driver by adding them to the options array.
-The memcached extension defined options using contants, ie Memcached::OPT%.
+The memcached extension defined options using constants, ie Memcached::OPT%.
 By passing in the % portion ('compression' for Memcached::OPT_COMPRESSION) and its respective option.
 Please see the `php manual for memcached <http://us2.php.net/manual/en/memcached.constants.php>`_